Vijayadharshan/Calculator-Python-/README.md

 ## Short Description

-A simple **Calculator** Coded using Various languages  while will be added one by one
+A simple **Calculator** Coded using Various languages.
+It will be added one by one
 ## How it Works?

 It works by Getting inputs from the user and then calculate the result using the operator Which was given by the user using an input function